TOTAL NUMBER OF NOMINEES: 147

-GLAAD Media Awards nominees are selected by Nominating Juries using the following four criteria:
+GLAAD Media Awards nominees are selected using the following four criteria:

-- Fair, Accurate and Inclusive Representations – Rather than portraying the lesbian, gay, bisexual and transgender (LGBT) community in broad stereotypes, the project deals with the characters or themes in a fair, accurate, and multidimensional manner.
-Inclusive means that the diversity of the LGBT community is represented.
+- Fair, Accurate, and Inclusive Representations – Rather than portraying the lesbian, gay, bisexual and transgender community using broad stereotypes, the project deals with the characters or themes in a fair, accurate, and multi-dimensional manner.
+Inclusive speaks to the importance of having the diversity of the LGBT community represented in our nominees.

-- Impact – The project has significant cultural impact.
-The media project dramatically increases the cultural dialogue about LGBT issues or reaches an audience that is not regularly exposed to LGBT images and issues.
+- Impact – The media project dramatically increases the cultural dialogue about LGBT issues, or reaches an audience that is not regularly exposed to LGBT images and issues.
+The project has significant cultural impact.

 FACTS ABOUT THE NOMINEES:

 - Several GLAAD Media Award nominees have received other nominations this season from: the Academy Awards (Carol, The Danish Girl); the Golden Globe Awards (Carol, Grandma, The Danish Girl, Grace and Frankie, Empire, Orange Is the New Black, Transparent, How to Get Away with Murder, Bessie); the Independent Film Spirit Awards (Carol, Tangerine); and the Grammy Awards (Ricky Martin's A quien quiera eschuchar, Brandi Carlile's The Firewatcher's Daughter).